.avif)

 Customer Retention Metrics

 Le Hamburger sells online courses at $200 each.
 On average their customers buy a new level course every 6 months and buy 5 courses throughout their lifetime.
-Le Hamburger’s gross profit margin is 60%.
-Here is the breakdown for our CLV formula:
+Le Hamburger's gross profit margin is 60%.
+Here is the breakdown for our CLV formula:.
+For businesses interested in maximizing their paid advertising effectiveness, consider these seven strategies to amplify PPC performance for auto parts retailers.

 AOV = $200